fawda123/rStrava/README.md

 stoken <- httr::config(token = readRDS('.httr-oauth')[[1]])
 ```

-Finally, the `get_heat_map` and `fget_elev_prof` optionally retrieve elevation data from the Google elevation API.
+Finally, the `get_heat_map` and `get_elev_prof` functions optionally retrieve elevation data from the Google Maps Elevation API.
 To use these features, an additional authentication key is required.
 Follow the instructions [here](https://developers.google.com/maps/documentation/elevation/#api_key).
 The key can be added to the R environment file for later use:

 ```r